 - Mouth of Sauron: He talks to Floyd about a possible agreement about the Gerhardts' current situation, which comes from his superiors.

-- Non-Action Big Bad: He prefers to leave the dirty work for Mike.
+- Non-Action Big Bad: He prefers to leave the dirty work to Mike.

 - Not So Stoic: He usually acts calm and collected, but he panics and flees for his life when the Gerhardts ambush him and his soldiers.

 - Nothing Personal: Admits that he has nothing against Floyd and he would gladly share the empire if he had any say on it.